nathansmith/javascript-quiz/ANSWERS.md

 06. Why do these yield different results?

     ```js
-    "1" + 2 +  3 ; // Equals "123"
+    '1' + 2 +  3 ; // Equals "123"
-     3  + 2 + "1"; // Equals "51"
+     3  + 2 + '1'; // Equals "51"
      3  + 2 +  1 ; // Equals 6
     ```

     **Answer:**

-    When the JavaScript interpreter sees a string value (contained within quotes), it immediately begins type coercing all the following values into string.
+    When the JavaScript interpreter sees a string value (contained within quotes), it immediately begins type coercing all the following values into strings.
 In the first line, `"1"` is a string, thus `2` becomes `"2"` and `3` becomes `"3"`.
 They are simply appended to one another, the same way this might work&hellip;

     ```js
-    "A" + "B" + "C"; // Equals "ABC"
+    'A' + 'B' + 'C'; // Equals "ABC"
     ```

     On the second line, because `3` and `2` are real numbers, so those are first added together, yielding `5`.
 The next value `"1"` is actually a string, so `5` is converted to `"5"`, and it is string concatenated with `"1"`, yielding `"51"` as a string.